-So, today, I’d like to share 5 negotiation tactics home buyers (and their agents) should avoid:
+So, in this blog, I’d like to share 5 negotiation tactics home buyers (and their agents) should avoid:

-Going far below market value when you make an offer isn’t likely to be in your interest.
-Notice that I said ‘market value’ rather than ‘list price,’ which can be set unreasonably high (in which case your offer is not lowball).
-Or maybe the house is unique enough that the comps aren’t easily available (in which case it would be hard to tell what the right price is).
+it makes perfect sense to make a strong offer, possibly well above the list price.
+But normally, you should make an offer below the seller's desired amount.
+That's the whole point of negotiatiing!
+However, going far below market value when you make an offer isn’t likely to be a good strategy serving in your best interest.
+Notice that I said ‘market value’ rather than ‘list price,’ which can be set unreasonably high (in which case your offer is not a lowball).

-Back to making an offer far below the market price.
-If you really like the house and are genuinely interested in owning it, a lowball offer may damage your credibility and become a drag on further negotiations.
+An offer that's well below the market price may damage your credibility and become a drag on further negotiations.

 It also matters who is selling (their personality and their agent’s personality), why they are selling, and how long the house has been on the market.
 This is when having a good realtor in your corner is really important.